Complements enterprise IT energy conservation and environmental efforts. |

 |

-Works with blade and consolidated platform form factors. |
+Works with blade and consolidated platform form factors.
+Independent of server CPU and platform. |

 |

-Can be integrated into mainframe systems. |
+Can be integrated into Mainframe systems. |

 |

-Can be integrated into HPC and supercomputer class systems. |
+Can be integrated into HPC and Supercomputer class systems. |

 |

-Complements savings from virtualization methods. |
+Complements savings from Virtualization practices and solutions. |

 |